 You may have gone through all the revisions, made all the necessary notes and done whatever you can to get ready for the actual examination.
-However, the only performance that matters is the one on the actual day when you are actually sitting for the exam!
-So how should you prepare yourself for the actual day?
-Here are some tips for you to improve your performance on that day:
+Your most important performance is the one on the actual day while sitting for the exam.
+What are the best ways to prepare yourself before your exam?

 It is vital that you have a clear mind to tackle the exam questions in order to interpret them correct and answer them coherently.
 A lack of quality sleep can cloud your mind and impact your memory and cognitive abilities.